redhat-performance/ops-tools/ansible/idrac/README.md

 ansible-idrac
 #############

 Playbook to manage idrac out-of-band interfaces with Ansible.

 **What does it do?**
-   - Automated deployment of Nagios on CentOS or RHEL
-     * Generates service checks, and monitored hosts from the Ansible inventory
-     * Wraps Nagios in SSL via Apache
+   - Manage Dell iDRAC interfaces with Ansible
+     * Change iDRAC passwords
+     * Query physical and virtual disks
-     * Sets up firewall rules (firewalld or iptables-services)
+     * Set up hardware RAID
+     * Change NIC boot order

 **Requirements**
    - iDRAC Enterprise 7+